SongyuanGuan/infiniswapGUI/README.md

 * start infiniswap on all the devices <br>
 (Note that the following are all executed under setup directory.)
-1. install expect and tmux on the host machine:
+1. install expect and tmux on the host machine: <br>
 ```
 sudo apt-get install expect
 sudo apt-get install tmux